How does billing for charging costs work for company cars?Blog

 Switching to electric vehicles in your company fleet is an important step towards sustainability and efficiency.
 But how does billing for charging costs work when your employees charge their company cars at home?
 We have the answers for you.

-A common method for billing charging costs is the use of flat rates.
-For fully electric vehicles, it is typically 30 euros per month, and for plug-in hybrids, 15 euros.
-These flat rates can be reimbursed tax-free, but they rarely cover the actual charging costs.
-This method is simple and requires little administrative effort.
-However, the question arises whether flat rates are really fair, as they do not always reflect the actual costs.
+A common method for reimbursing charging costs was the use of flat rates.
+For fully electric vehicles, they typically amounted to €30 per month, and for plug-in hybrids €15.
+These flat rates could be reimbursed tax-free but rarely covered the actual charging costs.
+The method was simple and required little administrative effort.
+However, the question arose whether flat rates were truly fair, as they did not always reflect the actual costs.

 Compliance with calibration law according to MessEG